 WW I Collection from the Livingston County Veteran Services Agency

-Over the years, the parameters of the scholarship have changed from veterans to their children, their grandchildren, and now their direct descendants.
-Eligible students apply through the colleges offering the scholarship, and they need to show proof both of their lineage and of their ancestor's military service.
-This collection may be able to help - please inquire!
+Eligible students apply through the colleges offering the scholarship, and they need to show proof of their lineage and of their ancestor's military service.
+This collection may help - please inquire!

 Livingston County Vital Records, 1847 to 1849